 From all the years of doing these types of bathroom renovation especially in Perth, it’s important to note that everyone has a different tolerance for excess water.
 A few drips to some may be a deal-breaker for others.
 The name of this type of bathroom comes from the action of being able to walk straight in opposed to having to open a door.

 Functionality for everyone from grandkids to grandparents – With multiple generations living under the same roof for many Australian families, it is more important now than ever before to have a bathroom which will work for all members of the family.
-The walk in shower is a skillful renovation that takes real knowledge on how to renovate and make work as you have to get the floor plumbing correct with the right tiling falls.
-Below we will break down the Pro's and Con's of this style.
+The walk-in shower is a skilful renovation that takes real knowledge on how to renovate and make work as you have to get the floor plumbing correct with the right tiling falls.
+Below we will break down the Pros and Cons of this style.

 One Size Fits Most

-One of the biggest benefit of a walk in shower is the accessibility it gives people of all sizes and handicaps.
-Being open and relativity flat it allows for a wheelchair to be rolled straight in to under the shower head with no struggle what so ever.
+One of the biggest benefits of a walk-in shower is the accessibility it gives people of all sizes and handicaps.
+Being open and relativity flat it allows for a wheelchair to be rolled straight in to under the showerhead with no struggle what so ever.
 Having no door also allows for anyone with difficulty grabbing small door handles a lot more enjoyable experience.